Writing

 As part of the teaching sequence, teachers plan experience days, sentence stacking lessons and independent writing sequences.

-‘The Write Stuff’ follows a method called ‘Sentence Stacking’ which refers to the fact that sentences are stacked together and organised to engage children with short, intense moments of learning that they can immediately apply to their writing.
+‘The Write Stuff’ follows a method called ‘Sentence Stacking’ which refers to the fact that sentences are stacked together and organised to engage children with short, intense moments of learning they can that immediately apply to their writing.

 An individual lesson is based on one plot point from the text, broken into three learning chunks: